Zitti e buoni: Eurovision

+Aftermath

-It was the first time since Finland in Eurovision 2006 that a group had won the contest with an atypical contesting music genre, and it was Italy's first victory since Eurovision 1990.
-It was also the first time since Germany in Eurovision 2010 that a "Big Five" nation had won the contest.
-Except for David, the rest of the members became the first artists born after 2000 to win the Eurovision Song Contest.
-They received congratulations from the President, the Government, and the Italian media, where the win and a sense of joy were described as a reminiscence of the time when the Italy national football team won the 2006 FIFA World Cup.
+After their Eurovision win, the band received congratulations from the President, the Government, and the Italian media, where the win and a sense of joy were described as a reminiscence of the time when the Italy national football team won the 2006 FIFA World Cup.

-Performance and reception

-During the energetic performances in the semi-finals and finals, the band members wore custom-made glam rock leather outfits designed by Italian fashion brand Etro, and boots by Christian Louboutin.
-The outfits were described as "Jimi Hendrix-meets Velvet Goldmine" by The New York Times.
-By 3 June 2021, the final performance had gathered more than 44 million views on YouTube, which by 15 June increased to 54 million, becoming the most watched live performance on the Eurovision official channel.
-The media also took note of the kiss exchanged among David, Raggi, and Torchio on the broadcast during the winners reprise performance at the end of the show, but as explained by David, it was a "spontaneous" gesture to challenge stereotypes and in support of the LGBT community.
+By 3 June 2021, the performance in the Grand Final had gathered more than 44 million views on YouTube, which by 15 June increased to 54 million, becoming the most watched live performance on the Eurovision official channel.

+Critical reception

-Måneskin received widespread acclaim for the performance and song, with NME describing it as "undeniable rock stomper with a hint of Franz Ferdinand in its slick guitar riffs", and The Guardian stating that is refreshing to hear an "authentic and strutting rock sound...
+Måneskin received widespread acclaim for their Eurovision performance and song, with NME describing it as "undeniable rock stomper with a hint of Franz Ferdinand in its slick guitar riffs", and The Guardian stating that is refreshing to hear an "authentic and strutting rock sound...
 Damiano David's stream of Italian lyricism sounds sensually badass over it all" on such a stage and age of digital audio music."
 The band was praised by many Italian rock and pop artists like Vasco Rossi and Laura Pausini, and international rock artists like Alex Kapranos of Franz Ferdinand, Steven Van Zandt of Bruce Springsteen's E Street Band, and Simon Le Bon of Duran Duran.
 Rossi became especially fond of them, saying that they, along with him, are the last Italian rock rebels trying to make Italian rock to dispel the usual stereotype about Italian music.
 Morgan considered them as the excellence of current Italian rock who helped the genre come out of its inferiority complex.